Ovid/zen-of-test-suites/README.md

 Out of the box you get:

 * Reporting
-* Parallel tests (which optionally accepts a custom schedule)
+* Parallel tests (which optionally accept a custom schedule)
 * Tagging tests (slice and dice your test suite!)
 * Test inheritance (xUnit for the win!)
 * Full Moose support